light-and-ray/sd-webui-replacer/README.md

 By default if a prompt is empty, it uses first prompt from examples.
 You can disable this behavior in settings for positive and negative prompts.
 Detection prompt can not be empty

+You can detect few objects, just using comma `,`

 ![](images/img3.jpg)

 ### HiresFix